corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/secrets.md

 ## Node

-Secrets managed by a Corda Node
+Secrets managed by a Corda node

 {{< table >}}
 | Secret | Location | Path | Protection | Accessible by | Description |